Inspro-io/diligent-cedar-46432/src/pages/faq.md

           limitations.
 We don't deal with fake accounts, meaning we're only engaging with real and active users on Instagram.
 For advanced users we allow to modify settings to fit them best.
-      - title: Cras tincidunt lobortis feugiat vivamus at augue eget arcu?
+      - title: Do you support iOS too?
         content: >-
           Blandit aliquam etiam erat velit.
 In massa tempor nec feugiat.
           Volutpat maecenas volutpat blandit aliquam.
 Sem integer vitae justo